-The failed soil mass accumulated on the road section and disturbed the access to Passara to Bibila area and vehicle transportation.
-No causalities, injuries, or damages to vehicles, however, the road shoulder (RHS/LHS) was damaged due to the incident.
+The failed soil mass accumulated on the road section and disturbed the access to Bibila and Passara area and the vehicle transportation.
+No any causalities, injuries or damages to vehicles and to nearby houses and the infrastructure were reported due to the incident.